inasafe/inasafe-doc/docs/source/user-docs/application-help/reports.rst

-.. _toolbar-reports:
+.. _toolbar_reports:

 Reports
 =======

-Reports about impact scenario project generated using QGIS composer templates.
+Reports about the impact scenario project are generated using QGIS composer templates.
-Default template shipped with plugin, but you can easily create own templates in QGIS and use them as basis for reports.
+The default template is being shipped with the plugin, but you can easily create your own templates in QGIS and use them as basis for your reports.

-Localized templates supported via next simple schema: if specified template :file:`/path/to/template/foo.qpt` then plugin look in template directory :file:`/path/to/template/` for file :file:`foo-LANG.qpt`, where "LANG" is the language code of the system locale.
-If such file exists, that it will be used for report creation, otherwise original template :file:`/path/to/template/foo.qpt` will be used.
+Localized templates are supported via the following simple schema:

+if there is a specified template called :file:`/path/to/template/foo.qpt` then the plugin looks in the template directory :file:`/path/to/template/` for a file called file :file:`foo-LANG.qpt`, where "LANG" is the language code of the system locale.

+If such a file exists it will be used for report creation, otherwise the original template :file:`/path/to/template/foo.qpt` will be used.

 Report Template Elements
 ------------------------

-Template contain next three groups of elements:
+A Template contains the next three groups of elements:

 * **Static elements**.
 * **Elements containing tokens for replacement**.